Advanced Touch Screen Control

 NOTE: The TSW‑1060 must be operated in Microsoft Teams mode in conjunction with a UC‑ENGINE or UC‑BRKT‑100‑ASSY.

-Using its built‑in web browser, the TSW‑1060 provides access to online program guides and other web-based services at the touch of a button, allowing for touch screen control of DVRs and other devices without having to pick up a separate tablet or smartphone.1
+Using its built‑in web browser, the TSW‑1060 provides access to online program guides and other web-based services at the touch of a button, allowing for touch screen control of DVRs and other devices without having to use a smart device1

 Typing in passwords, URLs, and text searches is facilitated using the onscreen multilanguage keyboard.

-The capacitive touch screen display affords enhanced capabilities for browsing web pages using multitouch gestures.
+The capacitive touch screen display affords enhanced capabilities for browsing web pages using multitouch control.

 Customized audio files can be loaded to add another dimension to the touch screen graphics using personalized sounds, button feedback, and voice prompts.